ajoergensen/baseimage-alpine/README.md

 - `PUID` - Changes the uid of the app user, default 911
 - `PGID` - Changes the gid of the app group, default 911
 - `DISABLE_CRON` - Do not run cron.
-Default is TRUE.
+Default is FALSE
 - `DISABLE_SYSLOG` - If set to TRUE, do not run rsyslog inside the container.
 Default is FALSE
 - `REMOTE_SYSLOG_HOST` - If you want to log to a remote syslog server, set this variable to the IP or DNS name of the server.
 Remote logging is off by default.
 - `REMOTE_SYSLOG_PORT` - Port used by the remote syslog server.
 Default is 514